Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Research background

-\subsection{Cognitive load}
+\paragraph{Cognitive Load}

-It is essential to consider the cognitive load imposed on students when designing tasks and learning materials, as working memory capacity is a major limiting factor in learning and problem solving \cite{Sweller1998}.
-In the original version of \acrfull{clt} Sweller divided cognitive load into three categories: extraneous cognitive load (\acrshort{ecl}), intrinsic cognitive load (\acrshort{icl}) and germane cognitive load (\acrshort{gcl}) \cite{SWELLER1988257}. \acrshort{ecl} is unnecessary cognitive load imposed on the learner by design, i.e. the way the material is presented. \acrshort{ecl} should be reduced to improve the performance of students. \acrshort{icl}, on the other hand, is cognitive load that is inherent to the task or the learning content and cannot be reduced by extraneous factors. \acrshort{gcl} is described as the effort to construct ``schemata'', that is, mental patterns and categorizations that allow students to infer meaning from the learning material.
-To support students in the construction of cognitive schemata, materials should be designed such that \acrshort{ecl} is low, but \acrshort{gcl} is high.
+It is essential to consider the cognitive load imposed on learners when designing tasks and learning materials, as working memory capacity limits both learning and problem solving~\cite{Sweller1998}.
+According to \ac{clt}, cognitive load comprises three components: extraneous (\ac{ecl}), intrinsic (\ac{icl}), and germane (\ac{gcl}) load \cite{SWELLER1988257}. \ac{ecl} arises from presentation design; reducing it frees resources for goal-relevant processing. \ac{icl} reflects inherent task complexity, reducible only through simplification or scaffolding. \ac{gcl} refers to the cognitive effort invested in schema construction.
+Effective instructional design should therefore minimize \ac{ecl} and maximize \ac{gcl}.

-In order to reduce \acrshort{ecl}, there are various effects to consider when designing tasks or learning materials \cite{Sweller2010}.
-Here, we summarize the effects that are relevant to this study.
-The \textit{split-attention effect} suggests that \acrshort{ecl} is increased, when \acrshort{mer} are spatially or temporally separated.
-In our case, when presenting \acrshort{cn} or \acrshort{dcn} and Dirac notation, the representations of the same quantum state should be close to each other.
-The \textit{redundancy effect} suggests that displaying unnecessary additional information can lead to an increase in \acrshort{ecl}.
-This effect could lead to additional \acrshort{ecl} when \acrshort{cn} or \acrshort{dcn} is presented in addition to the Dirac notation, if the representation does not offer additional value to the learner.
-Whether this is the case should mainly depend on the representational competence of the learner.

-When incorporating a visualization in addition to the Dirac notation, learner characteristics can determine whether the visualization helps or not.
-For example, a novice might, in some cases, benefit from using the visual representation of a complex number in \acrlong{cn}, while an expert might never need to use a second representation, and the additional representation just adds to \acrshort{ecl}.
-This effect is called the \textit{expertise reversal effect} \cite{kalyuga_reversal}.
-On the other hand, it could be the case that someone who understands the action of gates and the definition of separability in dimensional notation, i.e., has representational understanding, benefits from \acrshort{dcn} in these contexts.
-More generally, these two effects are forms of \textit{aptitude-treatment interactions} \cite{Yeh2012}.
+When incorporating a visualization in addition to the \ac{dn}, learner characteristics can determine the imposed cognitive load and whether the visualization helps or not.
+For novices, visualizations may reduce \ac{icl} by providing concrete anchors, whereas for experts, redundant visuals may increase \ac{ecl}.
+This phenomenon is known as the \textit{expertise reversal effect} \cite{kalyuga_reversal}.
+Conversely, learners with strong representational understanding, e.g., of gate operations or separability in \ac{dcn}—may derive greater benefit.
+Such differences exemplify aptitude–treatment interactions \cite{Yeh2012}.